-https://www.unlv.edu/provost/teachingandlearning https://www.unlv.edu/provost/transparency rily completed all course work up to the withdrawal date of that semester/session but for reason(s) beyond the student's control, and acceptable to the instructor, cannot complete the last part of the course, and the instructor believes that the student can finish the course without repeating it.
-The incomplete work must be made up before the end of the following regular semester for undergraduate courses.
-Graduate students receiving "I" grades in 500-, 600-, or 700-level courses have up to one calendar year to complete the work, at the discretion of the instructor.
+Incomplete Grades - The grade of I - Incomplete - can be granted when a student has satisfactorily completed all course work up to the withdrawal date of that semester/session but for reason(s) beyond the student's control, and acceptable to the instructor, cannot complete the last part of the course, and the instructor believes that the student can finish the course without repeating it.
+A student who receives an I is responsible for making up whatever work was lacking at the end of the semester.
 If course requirements are not completed within the time indicated, a grade of F will be recorded and the GPA will be adjusted accordingly.
 Students who are fulfilling an Incomplete do not register for the course but make individual arrangements with the instructor who assigned the I grade.